alekseynarizhniy/groceryshop/README.md

 Backend was made by JSON Server.
 Run `npm run json:server` to start a json.
 Navigate to `http://localhost:3000/`.

-## Draft project with homework https://github.com/alekseynarizhniy/angular-lessons
+## Draft project with homeworks https://github.com/alekseynarizhniy/angular-lessons